DIDB is an amazing resource

 Largest curated collection

 The UW Drug Interaction Database (DIDB) has the largest manually curated collection of preclinical (in vitro, human) and clinical (in vivo) data available.

 More data every day

-Only from the most relevant publications and regulatory documents.
+From all relevant publications (citations) and FDA regulatory documents.

 Dedicated to supporting scientists in their decision-making process when evaluating pharmacokinetic (PK)-based drug interactions and drug safety.